ndwarshuis/universal-conky/README.md

 ## Power

-Displays power consumption for the Intel RAPL interface (requires the `CONFIG_INTEL_RAPL` kernel option to be enabled at compile time).
+Displays power consumption for the Intel RAPL interface (requires the `CONFIG_INTEL_RAPL` kernel option to be enabled at compile time and the sysfs directories in `/sys/class/powercap/` to be readable).
 Also shows battery power consumption for laptops.

 ## Processor